-Beyond these issues, note that the scatter of the synoptic vorticity and divergence data is quite skewed, with an enhanced tail associated with positive vorticities and convergent flows, which is clearly what one would expect from intense cyclones with convergent Ekman layers that aid in their development.
-For variability in this quadrant (southeast of the scatterplot in Fig. 16) of the bivariate distribution, the percent of the total variance explained would be 25% for a symmetric pdf with two independent variables.
-However, we find 51% (55%) of the total variance of vorticity (divergence) is contained in this quadrant because of a higher probability of extreme events.
-The northeast and southwest quadrants together explain only about 20% of the variance.
+Beyond these issues, note that the scatter of the synoptic vorticity and divergence data is quite skewed, with an enhanced tail associated with positive vorticities and convergent flows: clearly what one would expect from intense, cyclones with convergent Ekman layers that aid in their development.
+For variability in this quadrant (SE of the scatter plot in Fig. 16) of the bivariate distribution, the percent of the total variance explained would be 25% for a symmetric pdf with 2 independent variables.
+However, we find 51% (55%) of the total variance of vorticity (divergence) is contained in this quadrant due to a higher probability of extreme events.
+The NE and SW quadrants together explain only about 20% of the variance.
 To this extent, therefore, our statistical relationships deriving from the covariability between storm signals and GS/KE paths tend to be dominated by convergent wintertime cyclones with weaker, divergent anticyclones, at least over the region where the mean variability signals are largest.